 Darwin's finches are icons of evolutionary biology.
-They all stem from a common ancestor, which arrived on the Galápagos Islands from the mainland some xx million years ago.
+They all stem from a common ancestor, which arrived on the Galápagos Islands from the South American mainland some two to three million years ago.
 Unusually for a group of island-living birds, they have not lost any species through human interference.
 However, this state of affairs may not last, as the finches have come under attack by a number of manmade threats in the last decades.
-These threats include direct mortality through traffic, deforestation, and invasive species.
-Together, the Galapagos National Park, the Charles Darwin Research Station and an international team of scientists are trying to find solutions to the problems that are plaguing Darwins finches.
+These threats include traffic, deforestation, and invasive species.
+Together, the Galapagos National Park, the Charles Darwin Research Station and an international team of scientists are working on solutions.